Progress report for WSP20-008

 - How are Extension’s impacts communicated?
 We are interested in crafting public value statements around the impact of Extension programming in relation to climate change.

-This training will inform how other are engaged through these goals and help develop content for the program.
-The participants’ intention is to present these findings at the WSU Resiliency Conference (June 2023) and the WSU university-wide Climate Conference.
+This training will inform how others are engaged through these goals and help develop content for the program.
+The participants present these findings through the monthly WSU Extension Climate Change Action Working Group meetings.

-• Increase awareness of soil health in agricultural professionals, producers, environmental constituents, and the general public.
+- Increase awareness of soil health in agricultural professionals, producers, environmental constituents, and the public.

 We expect healthy soils to be resilient against disturbances such as flooding, drought, or high winds; to support crop production with suitable nutrient, moisture, and physical conditions; to support beneficial biological activity that decomposes crop residues, cycles nutrients, forms soil structure, and helps fight disease; to contribute to environmental sustainability by filtering pollutants and reducing run-off; and to be, for the most part, self-maintaining as a living system with continuous nutrient cycling and soil regeneration.
 These standards, and surrounding awareness, benefit both production system sustainability and reduce negative externalities on the surrounding ecosystem.
 Like in the adage “what gets measured gets managed,” an increased awareness of soil health principles leads to the adoption and implementation of practices.